jaimiles23/Multiplication-Medley/README.md

   1. *Recent errors*: users correct recent errors
   2. *High error tables*: users practice tables with more mistakes than an accepted threshold
   3. *High relative errors*: users practice tables they mess up more often than others (a)
-  4. *New tables*: times tables above the user's average difficulty
+  4. *New tables*: users learn stimes tables above their average table difficulty

 (a) To determine high relative errors, individual multiplication table errors are standardized into z-scores and users are asked tables with high mistake z-scores.